MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/compare-windows-server.md

 | Windows Server subscription add-on (Dec.
 2021)| Yes | No |
 | Free Extended Security Updates (ESUs) for Windows Server and SQL 2008/R2 and 2012/R2. | Yes | No <sup>1</sup>|

-<sup>1</sup> This requires purchasing an Extended Security Updates license key and manually applying it to every VM.
+<sup>1</sup> This requires purchasing an Extended Security Updates (ESU) license key and manually applying it to every VM.

 ## Compare technical features